RESTGroup/rstsr-ffi/rstsr-blis-ffi/readme.md

 # BLIS (FLAME framework) FFI bindings

-This crate contains BLIS (Math Kernel Library) FFI bindings.
+This crate contains BLIS FFI bindings.

 Current FFI version is [BLIS v2.0](https://github.com/flame/blis/releases/tag/2.0).
 If you are using an older version of BLIS, this crate should still work if you do not explicitly call the function that only occurs in higher version of BLIS.